laqme/koitieq/_chapters/08-chuqke.md

 It makes sense to point at an elephant and say "this is a small elephant", but it's a bit strange to call it a "small animal", right?

 The meaning of _sá elu nuı_{:.t} (a small elephant) might not be as simple as "_x_ is an elephant and _x_ is small."
 Rather, there's a notion of being "small for an elephant" that this phrase captures.
 We say that adjectives do the same thing in Toaq.

+As such, there is a slight difference between _sá nuı de_{:.t} (a small thing that's pretty compared to the average small thing) and _sá de nuı_{:.t} (a pretty thing that's small compared to the average pretty thing.)

 Linguists call adjectives like _small_ **non-intersective**.
 Other adjectives, like _red_, are **intersective**, meaning that a "red house" really is simply a house which is red.
 </details>